 Moon’s deputy national security adviser Kim Hyun-chong, who steered the missile negotiations with Washington, echoed a similar sentiment.

 “Our neighboring countries have several spy satellites hovering around us but we have none.
-We need our own too,” said Kim.
+We need our own too,” Kim said.

 Solid-fuel engines are cheaper and quicker in launching projectiles than liquid-fuel engines, which means secretly launching a spy satellite into space requires the former.
 Washington has been reluctant to give that advantage to Seoul until now, according to a military official.

 “Soon we will be sending our own low-altitude reconnaissance satellites.
-We have enough expertise already,” said a military official.
+We have enough expertise already,” a military official said.

 Other analysts said the US has given Korea a tactical upper hand in space exploration for due reason.